vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-lookup/README.md

 - optionally, users can click a `more` button to get to some specialized UI allowing them to pick items with more advanced search criteria.

 ### Usage

+To use the lookup, you must set the `service` property to the lookup service, implementing the `LookupService` interface, and optionally the current lookup `item`.
+Optionally set the `label` and `limit`, and `hasMore` to true if you want a _more_ button for more complex lookup.

 (1) create a **service** acting as an adapter for the quick search by implementing interface `RefLookupService`.
 This interface has: